Skip to content

 Reporter And Executor

-Use the supported workspace entrypoint:
+Use the supported workspace entrypoint from the build orchestrator checkout:

 python -m emule_workspace test release-campaign --campaign emulebb-0.7.3